urql-graphql/urql/docs/api/graphcache.md

 The `default-storage` subpackage is published with _Graphcache_ and contains a default storage interface that may be used with the [`storage` option.](#storage-option)

-It contains the `makeDefaultStorage` export which is a factory function that accepts a few option and returns a full [storage interface](#storage-option).
+It contains the `makeDefaultStorage` export which is a factory function that accepts a few options and returns a full [storage interface](#storage-option).
 This storage by default persists to [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).